solygambas/graphql-blogging-api/graphql-prisma/README.md

 - ...

-Freely based on [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/) by Andrew Mead (2018)
+Based on [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/) by Andrew Mead (2018)